Normalized bar chart

 Sections in the wizard

-Description |
+Wizard section | Description |

 ---|---|

 Y | Dimensions.
-One or two dimensions can be specified.
+You can specify one or two dimensions.
 For the Date and Date and time types, you can set grouping by time: minutes, hours, weeks, and so on. |

 X | Measure.
 You can specify multiple measures.
-If you add more than one measure to a section, the Colors section contains a dimension named Measure Names.
-You may move Measure Names to the Y-axis. |
+If you add more than one measure to a section, the Colors section will contain a dimension named Measure Names.
+You can move Measure Names to the Y axis. |

-Colors | Dimension or the Measure Names field.
-Affects the color of lines.
-Measure Names is removed by deleting measures from the Y-axis. |
+Colors | Measure Names dimension or field that affects the color of lines.
+To remove Measure Names, delete measures from the Y-axis. |

 Sorting | Dimension or measure.
-Affects the sorting of columns. |
+Affects the column sorting.
+The sorting direction is marked with an icon next to the field: |

-Signatures | Measure.
+Labels | Measure.
 Displays measure values on the chart.
 If multiple measures are added to the Y section, drag Measure Values to this section. |

-Chart filters | Dimension or measure.
+Filters | Dimension or measure.
 Used as a filter. |

 Creating a normalized bar chart